-10.Outreach And Engagement to LEP Individuals and Individuals With Disabilities
+10: Outreach And Engagement to LEP Individuals and Individuals With Disabilities

-DMAS regularly attends and supports local community outreach and engagement events throughout the Commonwealth of Virginia to allow the local community, in particular the LEP population, to learn more about Medicaid benefits and services in person, through email, phone calls, social media, presentations, videos, radio, mailings, text messages, and virtual and in-person touchpoints. outreach and engagement efforts are mainly conducted by the DMAS Community Outreach and Member Engagement Team (COMET), which has one full time Outreach and Member Engagement Specialist (Bilingual) collaborates with community organizations and stakeholders, and engages virtually and in person with community individuals and families.
+DMAS regularly attends and supports local community outreach and engagement events throughout the Commonwealth of Virginia to allow the local community, in particular the LEP population, to learn more about Medicaid benefits and services in person, through email, phone calls, social media, presentations, videos, radio, mailings, text messages, and virtual and in-person touchpoints. outreach and engagement efforts are mainly conducted by the DMAS Community Outreach and Member Engagement Team (COMET), who collaborates with community organizations and stakeholders, and engages virtually and in person with community individuals and families.
 In addition, the Agency formed the DMAS STARs group, which is an employee driven program made up of DMAS employees who in partnership with COMET are committed to providing application assistance to the community.